Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 <a id="deleting-existing-cluster"></a>
 ### Deleting an Existing Cluster
-Deleting a cluster is a two-step process:

-1. Delete your cluster's compute and cache resources.
-1. Delete your persistent storage.
+Deleting a cluster is a two-step process in which you delete your cluster's compute and cache resources and then delete your persistent storage.

 {{site.data.alerts.caution}}
 <ul>